-While you could pay someone to fix it for you or replace the offending screen entirely, learning how to fix a dead pixel yourself isn’t a complex process.
+Pixel problems?
+You could pay someone to fix it for you or replace the offending screen entirely, but learning how to fix a dead pixel yourself isn’t a complex process.

 But before you get started, you’ll need to determine whether you’re facing a dead pixel or a stuck pixel.
 A stuck pixel is generated when one or two of the subpixels remain on and the rest are off.
 Its look will vary in appearance based on which subpixels are working properly.
 A dead pixel, on the other hand, appears when an entire pixel or set of subpixels remain off.
 Stuck pixels are generally easier to fix than dead pixels.